Hack a Day Badge

 5: Remove from the build platform and raft.

 6: Attach a bar pin to the back with hot glue or epoxy.

 7: Allow glue to cool/cure/dry.

 8: Proudly wear upon your getup to show you read Hack a Day!

-Hack a Day Badge by Devlin is licensed under the Attribution - Non-Commercial - Share Alike license.
+Hack a Day Badge by Devlin is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure Devlin would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Devlin would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).